 Neodymium magnets are often used for special eﬀects in ﬁlms such as Harry Potter, Tomb Raider and Thunderbirds.
 In Harry Potter and Thunderbirds they were used to make things appear to levitate, while in Tomb Raider they were used to hold ‘bombs’ underneath a table!
 They are also used to levitate Maglev trains, which are both faster and quieter than wheeled carriages, and are capable of reaching speeds of 581 km/h (361 mph).

-Neodymium magnets have also been used in water conditioners, fuel eﬃciency devices, magical tricks, sensors, speakers, separators, holding devices, actuators, magnetic bearings and motors.
+Neodymium magnets are also used in magnetic water conditioners, fuel eﬃciency devices, magical tricks, sensors, speakers, separators, holding devices, actuators, magnetic bearings and motors.
 They are also found in slot car games like Scalextric and for holding dummies to the reborn berenger dolls.
 Some of our product range is even found in a well known manufacturer’s domestic boiler!
 Other uses can be seen here.